flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 MONGO_URI (same as for vercel project)
 ```

 You can check whether this is working properly by manually triggering one of the GitHub actions from the GitHub web console for your repository.
+In your repo, click Actions in the top bar, then click "Process log items" on the left bar, and click the button to "Run Workflow".

 ## Update the deployment